Token Types

 Authorization: Bearer <your-access-token>

-Creating Access Tokens
+Creating Access Tokensโ

 Create tokens in the epilot portal under Settings > Access Tokens, or programmatically via the Access Token API:

-import { authorize, getClient } from '@epilot/access-token-client';
+import { authorize, getClient } from '@epilot/sdk/access-token';

 const accessTokenClient = getClient();